homologay/latex/README.md

 ## Future items

 * Test `.tex` files on compilers other than Overleaf
-* Find the questions from the homework and include them

 ## Random

 * If you write math with latex, you should check out `mathcha.io`.
-If you're a natural at hand-coding `TikZ`, I respect you a lot, but this is just so much easier.
+If you're a natural at hand-coding Tikz that's very impressie, but this is just so much easier.